KP, PA assemblies pass resolutions against Imran Khan's disqualification

 On the other hand, in the KP assembly, provincial minister Kamran Bangash presented a resolution against the ECP decision, which was passed unanimously by the lower house.

-The resolution stated that the ECP’s verdict against Imran Khan is against the law and the constitution, and the country s most honourable political leader has been disqualified on a false charge.
+The resolution stated that the ECP’s verdict against Imran Khan is against the law and the constitution, and the country s most honorable political leader has been disqualified on a false charge.